mikegagnon/puzzlecode/README.md

 Currently in development.
 Live demo at http://puzzleco.de

+All collaborators must join the [Anti Grey Goo Peace Treaty](https://github.com/mikegagnon/anti-grey-goo-peace-treaty).

+When MVP-2 is released.
+Players are only allowed to play if they are currently members of the [Anti Grey Goo Peace Treaty](https://github.com/mikegagnon/anti-grey-goo-peace-treaty).

 This project is under construction.
 It's my first Javascript project, so please send me feedback!
 Just send me an email at mikegagnon@gmail.com, or, better yet,